 WORDS BY SOPHIE HENDERSON

 Much like the introduction to a novel, your first watch is there to set the scene.
 It’s a reliable companion on your wrist, reflecting both who you are and what you’re interested in.
-It tells a story that’s worth investing in, and it’s an heirloom to be enjoyed by future generations.
+It tells a story that’s worth investing in, and it’s an heirloom to be enjoyed in the future.

 However, the best starter watches don’t determine the whole story.
 Yes, they might initiate your budding collection of haute horology, but your style preferences are likely to change over time.
 You could choose a diving watch or an aviator watch; an elevated smartwatch or a vintage pre-owned style.